-- 'A London's air quality should be significantly improved and exposure to poor air quality, especially for vulnerable people, should be reduced: - 1) Development proposals should not: - a) lead to further deterioration of existing poor air quality - b) create any new areas that exceed air quality limits, or delay the date at which compliance will be achieved in areas that are currently in exceedance of legal limits - c) reduce air quality benefits that result from the Mayor's or boroughs' activities to improve air quality - d) create unacceptable risk of high levels of exposure to poor air quality. - 2) Development proposals should use design solutions to prevent or minimise increased exposure to existing air pollution and make provision to address local problems of air quality.
-Particular care should be taken with developments that are in Air Quality Focus Areas or that are likely to be used by large numbers of people particularly vulnerable to poor air quality, such as children or older people. - 3) Masterplans and development briefs for large-scale development proposals subject to an Environmental Impact Assessment should propose methods of achieving an Air Quality Positive approach through the new development. - 4) Major development proposals must be at least air quality neutral and be submitted with an Air Quality Assessment. - 5) Development proposals must demonstrate how they plan to comply with the Non-Road Mobile Machinery Low Emission Zone and reduce emissions from the demolition and construction of buildings following best practice guidance115. - 6) Development proposals should ensure that where emissions need to be reduced, this is done onsite.
-Where it can be demonstrated that on-site provision is impractical or inappropriate, off-site measures to improve local air quality may be acceptable, provided that equivalent air quality benefits can be demonstrated.'
+- 1 Development proposals should not: - a) lead to further deterioration of existing poor air quality - b) create any new areas that exceed air quality limits, or delay the date at which compliance will be achieved in areas that are currently in exceedance of legal limits - c) create unacceptable risk of high levels of exposure to poor air quality. - 2 In order to meet the requirements in Part 1, as a minimum: - e) development proposals must be at least Air Quality Neutral - f) development proposals should use design solutions to prevent or minimise increased exposure to existing air pollution and make provision to address local problems of air quality in preference to post-design or retro-fitted mitigation measures - g) major development proposals must be submitted with an Air Quality Assessment.
+Air quality assessments should show how the development will meet the requirements of B1 - h) development proposals in Air Quality Focus Areas or that are likely to be used by large numbers of people particularly vulnerable to poor air quality, such as children or older people should demonstrate design measures have been used to minimise exposure. - C Masterplans and development briefs for large-scale development proposals subject to an Environmental Impact Assessment should consider how local air quality can be improved across the area of the proposal as part of an air quality positive approach.
+To achieve this a statement should be submitted demonstrating: - c) how proposals have considered ways to maximise benefits to local air quality, and - d) what measures or design features will be put in place to reduce exposure to pollution, and how they will achieve this.

+D In order to reduce the impact on air quality during the construction and demolition phase development proposals must demonstrate how they plan to comply with the Non-Road Mobile Machinery Low Emission Zone and reduce emissions from the demolition and construction of buildings following best practice guidance.

+E Development proposals should ensure that where emissions need to be reduced to meet the requirements of Air Quality Neutral or to make the impact of development on local air quality acceptable, this is done on-site.
+Where it can be demonstrated that emissions cannot be further reduced by on-site measures, off-site measures to improve local air quality may be acceptable, provided that equivalent air quality benefits can be demonstrated within the area affected by the development.

-The interventions outlined in the London Environment Strategy and Mayor's Transport Strategy \\ will result in a 40 per cent reduction in NOx by 2020, a 55 per cent reduction by 2025 and a 65 per cent reduction by 2030, notwithstanding the expected population and employment growth in London over the same period (due to the London Plan and other initiatives).
-Among the London actions in the Mayor's Transport Strategy over the duration of this London Plan period are Zero emission capable taxis, Town centre Zero Emission Zones, Electric single-deck buses and bus charging infrastructure, supporting low emission freight, delivery of 2000 electric vehicle charging points, further investment in charging and refueling infrastructure, 15 hydrogen fuelling stations installed in and around London, all new taxis zero emission capable, all new private hire vehicles zero emission capable, a pan-London approach to parking charges for zero emission vehicles, keep Congestion Charge under review and support borough measures, and an Extended Ultra Low Emissions Zone \\59\.
+The interventions outlined in the London Environment Strategy and Mayor's Transport Strategy will result in a 40 per cent reduction in NOx by 2020, a 55 per cent reduction by 2025 and a 65 per cent reduction by 2030, notwithstanding the expected population and employment growth in London over the same period (due to the London Plan and other initiatives).
+Among the London actions in the Mayor's Transport Strategy over the duration of this London Plan period are Zero emission capable taxis, Town centre Zero Emission Zones, Electric single-deck buses and bus charging infrastructure, supporting low emission freight, delivery of 2000 electric vehicle charging points, further investment in charging and refueling infrastructure, 15 hydrogen fuelling stations installed in and around London, all new taxis zero emission capable, all new private hire vehicles zero emission capable, a pan-London approach to parking charges for zero emission vehicles, keep Congestion Charge under review and support borough measures, and an Extended Ultra Low Emissions Zone.